 What should I avoid while using Cystaran?

-Do not use this medicine while wearing contact lenses.
-Cystaran may contain a preservative that can discolor soft contact lenses.
-Wait at least 15 minutes after using this medicine before putting in your contact lenses.
+Do not use this medicine while wearing soft contact lenses.
+A preservative in the medicine could discolor the lenses.
+Wait at least 15 minutes after using this medicine before inserting your contact lenses.

 Cystaran side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Cystaran: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Cystaran: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 increased pressure inside the skull - severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes.